-Evaluative ends being naturally determined by given subjective experiences (see DV-1 to DV-5), and moral demands being determined by the natural sharing of others’ experiences (see DV-6 to DV-10), it seems that, within a non-mythological naturalistic framework, the above causal determinants would render largely illusory the free or responsible will generally assumed by normative judgments.
-Thinkers such as the following make a case for this free will skepticism:
+Evaluative ends being naturally determined by given subjective experiences (see DV-1 to DV-5), and moral demands being determined by the natural sharing of others’ experiences (see DV-6 to DV-10), it seems that, within a non-mythological naturalistic framework, these causal determinants would render largely illusory the free or responsible will generally assumed by normative judgments.
+Thinkers such as the following make a case for such free will skepticism:

 Friedrich Nietzsche (1844-1900), Beyond Good and Evil 21:

 “The causa sui [or cause of oneself] is the best self-contradiction that has been conceived so far; it is a sort of rape and perversion of logic… The desire for ‘freedom of the will’ in the superlative metaphysical sense… involves nothing less than to be precisely this causa sui and… to pull oneself up into existence by the hair, out of the swamp of nothingness… [Thus] we act once more as we have always acted – mythologically.”